In 1987, local historian Pat Gracey wrote a 100-year history for St. Malachy Church's centennial commemoration.

 1869: Anton Pauley moves to Tehachapi for his health and pursues a farming and butcher business.
 Pauley Street is named after him.
 He later donates land for the first St. Malachy Church on F Street.

 1869: William Farmer Freeman and his wife, Susan Medlin Freeman, arrive by covered wagon to settle in Tehachapi.
 That year, their first child, Susan "California" Freeman, is born.
-The journey takes them seven months to travel from Navarro County, Texas.
+The journey from Navarro County, Texas took them seven months.

 1870: John Narboe becomes the postmaster of Tehachapi.